How Ugandan Asians are keeping their history alive, 50 years after expulsion from their homes

 “My family had to leave their home and couldn’t even bring any savings, just a suitcase full of clothes and £50 in cash,” says Nisha, who preferred not to use her last name in this interview, and whose family settled in Leicester.
 “They didn’t speak English.
 It was like starting all over again in an alien country.”

 August 2022 marks the 50th anniversary of the Ugandan Asian expulsion in which the dictator Idi Amin gave Asians of Indian descent just 90 days to pack up their lives and leave the country.
 Amin, who ruled as Uganda’s third president from 1971 to 1979, is regarded as one of history’s most cruel dictators.
-Upon seizing power in a military coup, he outlined his immediate intentions to remove Asians living in Uganda, openly accusing them of engaging in unethical business practices and ethnic elitism, and threatening to send those who stayed to concentration camps.
+After seizing power in a military coup, he ordered the removal of Asians living in Uganda, accusing them of engaging in unethical business practices and ethnic elitism, and threatening to send those who stayed to concentration camps.

-More than 60,000 Asians were expelled from Uganda between August and November 1972, many of them moving to the UK.
+More than 60,000 Asians were expelled from Uganda between August and November 1972, many of them with British passports moving – after some international pressure was put on Britain to accept them – to the UK.
 According to the Home Office, roughly 27,000 Asians with British passports settled in cities like Leicester, Birmingham, Manchester and London, where communities of Ugandan Asians have since thrived.

 Five decades after they were forcibly exiled from their homes amid conflict and violence, Ugandan Asians in Leicester – home to the UK’s largest Asian population – are not only reflecting on the effects of the expulsion and coping with the trauma it caused, but also looking ahead to the future of their community.